405mob/maze-game/README.md

 The appeal of the simplicity of the game is that the "theme" is easily changed.
 Provided is the code for the "beach" theme, with a blue background, sand colored maze, and red beach ball trail, along with the "forest" theme, with a brown background, green maze, and an apple trail.

 ---
-Kari Huang, Elaine Gao, Mickey Santomartino, Josiah Kim
+Created by: Kari Huang, Elaine Gao, Mickey Santomartino, Josiah Kim